 Working in the Department of Engineering at the University of Cambridge, I research the application of engineering principles and methods to management and organisational challenges in the context of high tech innovation and strategy.

 A pragmatic focus on problem-solving techniques provides an opportunity to address a dilemma faced by many managers... the bewildering proliferation of theoretical frameworks and practical methods available to them, fuelled by decades of academic and consultant endeavour.

 Knowing how to use a few selected tools well, and how to adapt and combine them, provides a flexible foundation for building management systems.
 Established industry-proven approaches such as portfolio methods, roadmapping and quality function deployment (QFD) provide a solid foundation to build on.

 Implementing such methods takes time and effort, so a 'lean / agile' approach is advocated as an efficient and flexible point of departure ("think big, act small"), iterating fast as a learning process, and taking advantage of the visual nature of such tools for supporting cognition and communication.

 Roadmapping is a particular interest as a platform for strategic toolkits, focusing on 'fast-start' workshop approaches that can help to deliver early benefits while learning how the method can help, minimising effort, cost and risk.
-The University of Cambridge's mission and core values encourage the "pursuit, dissemination, and application of knowledge" generated through research, with a 'learn by doing' collaborative transfer approach the most effective way to build internal roadmapping capability.
+The University of Cambridge's mission and core values encourage the "pursuit, dissemination, and application of knowledge" generated through research, with a 'learn by doing' collaborative transfer approach the most effective way to build roadmapping capability.

 The aim of this website is to provide a personal perspective on roadmapping and related methods and concepts, some useful resources and occasional updates of substance.